 Continuing up Broomspring Lane, which in the 19th century became a cause for concern due to people driving their horses and carriages too fast down it (some things never change!) watch out for the left turn into Gloucester St – here the houses were built to replace those destroyed by bombing during the Second World War.
 This will take you through Lynwood Gardens, a recent addition to Sheffield’s public green spaces, with three interesting information boards giving the history and natural history of the site.
-Turn right on Park Lane then left on Clarkehouse (Beware of traffic here) Note that parts of the cycle lanes are peak-time only, so if there are cars parked on them please don’t get angry, just cycle carefully!
+Turn right on Park Lane then left on Clarkehouse Rd.
+In a a recent victory we have got rid of daytime parking along here so hopefully the bike lane will be clear.

 Prepare yourself for the right turn onto Endcliffe Rise Road.
 Unfortunately a combination of this being a rat-run for owners of overpriced cars to the well-off suburbs and a botched traffic calming scheme on this road means that traffic tends to be quite fast, so continue to be careful.
 Turn left onto Riverdale Rd, then left to Oakbrook Rd, cross the mini-roundabout into Bingham Park, and you may now start to enjoy a traffic-free section along the Porter Valley as far as Clough Lane.
 Watch out on the way for Shepherds Wheels one of the original Little Mesters of Sheffield where tools and cutlery were made with a working Water Wheel driving the machinery, Forge Dam with a Cafe, toilets and a kids playground and then a very lightly traffic’ed but steep lane up to Fulwood Lane (and an alternative, even steeper MTB route) which is a bit busier.
 Turn left for Ringinglow, where you can also access Lady Cannings Platation with singletrack routes for riders of all abilities.

 From Ringinglow you can continue on NCN6 towards Hope & Castleton (the route isn’t finished beyond Castleton) and Manchester, or follow the Western Circular Route, either towards Dore or Lodge Moor, or whizz down Ringinglow Rd and be back in Sheffield before you know it!